contactgilmore/contactgilmore.github.io/_posts/2025-06-23-GTNY-pagerduty.md

 Since I had the most hands-on experience, guess who ended up being on call 24/7?
 Yep, me.
 Anytime something broke—even small stuff—I’d get a call or a ping, sometimes straight from execs.
 We didn’t even know when things were down until clients called to complain.
 It was exhausting, and honestly, I started to dread every notification on my phone.

 Eventually, that company got acquired, and I moved into a larger environment with hundreds of engineers.
 That’s when I discovered PagerDuty—and everything changed.
-I set it up myself at the smaller company too before the acquisition.
+I set it up myself for our smaller division.
 It was way easier than I expected.

 We created real on-call schedules, set up escalation paths, and tied it all into our monitoring tools.
 Suddenly I wasn’t the only one getting calls in the middle of the night.
 We had a rotation, and backup responders.
 If someone was out on PTO, PagerDuty handled overrides automatically.
+And with our rotation, everyone naturally started gaining much needed experience.

 The best part?
 My work-life balance improved almost overnight.
 I could sleep through the night without stressing about surprise outages.
 We finally had a plan, not just hope.
 PagerDuty took a chaotic, all-hours alert mess and turned it into a process that respected our time and sanity.